Musk's Tesla electrifies bitcoin with $1.5 billion bet, car payments pledge

 Central banks remain skeptical of digital currencies, but analysts say the more real world uses appear for bitcoin, the more attractive it will prove as a long-term store of value.

-Tesla is the latest corporate to add bitcoin to its treasury following similar moves by Square Inc, the payments company led by Twitter Inc chief Jack Dorsey and U.S. software firm MicroStrategy Inc.
+“The argument for bitcoin is evolving.
+It used to be negative (reasons to buy) but suddenly there are positive reasons, and that’s why you see bitcoin at (new highs),” Mohamed El-Erian, chief economic advisor of Allianz, told CNBC.

-In December, Musk had asked about the possibility of converting “large transactions” of Tesla balance sheet into bitcoin on Twitter.
-Michael Saylor, Microstrategy’s CEO had suggested the billionaire make the move.
+Tesla is the latest company to add bitcoin to its corporate treasury, following similar moves by Square, the payments company led by Twitter Inc chief Jack Dorsey and U.S. software firm MicroStrategy Inc.

 PayPal said in October that it would allow customers to buy, sell and hold bitcoin and other virtual coins using its online wallets.
 It remains to be seen whether bitcoin will see greater adoption as a form of payment, something that it has traditionally struggled to achieve.